boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/working-with-widgets/chart-trendlines.md

 ---
 layout: post
-title: Creating chart widget trendlines | Bold BI Cloud
+title: Add Trendline in Chart – Cloud BI | Bold BI Documentation
-description: How to create the chart widgets trend lines and how to customize the chart trend lines using Bold BI Cloud.
+description: Learn how to add trendlines in chart widget of Bold BI Cloud dashboard and edit related properties like, line type, style, and color.
 platform: bold-bi
 documentation: ug
 ---